Skip to content

 • BBox in destination space where the resolution is requested

 • partialGeneralGcpTransformOptions ({ maxDepth?: number | undefined; minOffsetRatio?: number | undefined; minOffsetDistance?: number | undefined; minLineDistance?: number | undefined; sourceIsGeographic?: boolean | undefined; ...
-7 more ...; isMultiGeometry?: false | undefined; })
+7 more ...; isMultiGeometry?: boolean | undefined; })

 • General GCP Transform options to consider during the transformation